Skip to content

 Supplement Certification Programs: How They Work, What They Prove, and How to Verify

-Seven certification programs cover dietary supplements in 2026, but only cGMP compliance (21 CFR Part 111) is legally required.
-The other six are voluntary programs that differ in what they test, how they obtain samples, and whether they publish failures.
+Six certification programs cover dietary supplements in 2026, but only cGMP compliance (21 CFR Part 111) is legally required.
+The other five are voluntary programs that differ in what they test, how they obtain samples, and whether they publish failures.

 This guide covers three things: which certification fits your sales channel, how each program actually works, and how to verify a certification claim using public databases.
 For a side-by-side factual comparison, see our certification comparison tables.
 For cost breakdowns and prioritization by brand stage, see our choosing certifications guide.